MIT-LCP/critical-data-book/part_iii/chapter_23/README.md

-# 3.7 Comparative effectiveness: Propensity Score Analysis
+# Chapter 23.
+Comparative effectiveness: Propensity Score Analysis

 This directory contains the code used in the following publication: